pyladiesams/workshop-of-choice-dcnd-jul2025/README.md

 # Choose Your Own Workshop - DCND 2025

 ## Purpose of this Repo
-This repository is a one-stop showcase of PyLadies Amsterdam’s top workshops from the past year, curated for presentation at Dutch Digital Native Day 2025.
-It’s designed to:

-- Highlight engaging Python topics—from machine learning to open-source best practices—that resonated with our community.
-- Empower workshop facilitators with ready-to-go content, reusable notebooks, and templates.
-- Inspire and guide attendees, newcomers, and organizers by offering polished, accessible materials created collaboratively by PyLadies Amsterdam.

-Whether you're preparing to give your own workshop, looking to refresh your Python skills, or exploring how vibrant communities share knowledge, this repo has you covered.
+This repository was created for Dutch Digital Native Day 2025 to give attendees a chance to revisit and recap some of the most popular workshops run by PyLadies Amsterdam over the past years.

+It serves as a curated collection of hands-on, beginner-friendly workshop materials. and learning companion for those who attended our sessions and want to dig deeper at their own pace and serves as a community archive that showcases the diversity of topics we've explored, from data science basics to creative coding.

+Whether you're revisiting a workshop you joined, catching up on one you missed, or just browsing for inspiration, this repo is your go-to resource.

 ## Workshops